LucaAngioloni/ProteinSecondaryStructure-CNN/README.md

 ![whole_graph](images/whole_graph.png)

 This was a first prototype, with a low number of parameters (125.512 trainable paramenters).
-A major problem with this approach, was the fact that the padding added to shorter sequences, still influenced the loss, calculated on the whole output sequence. ('categorical_crossentropy' loss from tensorwlow was used)
+A major problem with this approach, was the fact that the padding added to shorter sequences, still influenced the loss, calculated on the whole output sequence ('categorical_crossentropy' loss from tensorwlow was used).

 This required the creation of a custom loss to take into account the outputs from the padding region, which is of different shape for each example.